 The chandeliers in the assembly rooms also date back to the 1700s, and they are only there today because a wise person removed them during World War two for safekeeping.
 The assembly rooms were damaged during World War two and then restored.
 Had the chandeliers been there, it’s safe to assume they wouldn’t be with us today.

 These balls, which were frequented by the likes of Jane Austen, were a chance to dance, play card games, and bat eyelashes at a potential suitor.

 Next to the Roman baths is the Bath Abbey.
 I enjoyed a sandwich under the shadow of the Abbey while a street musician played dramatic music on a keyboard.
 Yes, I did pretend I was in a movie.

-I had some time before my train back to taunton, so I explored some shops on high street.
+I had some time before my train back home, so I explored some shops on high street.
 Bath already had its Christmas decorations up so it wasn’t hard to start getting in the holiday spirit.
-Yes, I know it isn’t even Thanksgiving yet.
-No, I don’t care.

 The sunlight faded and I wandered back to the train station.
 I swung back past the Bath Abby to take a picture at night with it all illuminated.
 My keyboardist was replaced with an opera singer, so I got to enjoy another dramatic movie moment with the Abbey.
 Bath, you did not disappoint.

 Check out these posts for more UK travel tips and advice!